+- 3-9.
+Consider accomplishments and qualities identified in supporting materials as well as the products submitted in support of these packets.
+The Army Communicator of the Year should contribute heavily to the team, the command, and the Army, embody the qualities of an outstanding PA/VI professional, and demonstrate outstanding writing and/or photography skills. - 3-10.
+Military personnel competing in this category require the following scores for the Soldier Requirements in order to be eligible: - APFT - Weapons Scorecard - Ruck March - 3-11.
+There are no exceptions to requirements for this category. - 3-13.
+The fundamental, technical, and creativity criteria make up the remaining stars for this category.
+This category uses 12-star grading criteria.
+Each of the criteria can be awarded a star.
+After an entry has been evaluated, the scoring sheets include an algorithm to determine the finalized score of the entry so that a judge may then score the entry in the DVIDS awards module.

 3-14.
-Consider accomplishments and qualities identified in supporting materials as well as the products submitted in support of these packets.
-The Army Communicator of the Year should contribute heavily to the team, the command and the Army, embody the qualities of an outstanding PA/VI professional, and demonstrate outstanding writing and/or photography skills.
+Judges may award a maximum of three stars for fundamental criteria.
+Refer to the fundamental criteria below.

 3-15.
-Civilians competing in this category will begin at 3 stars.

-3-16.
-Military personnel competing in this category will begin at 0 stars.
-The initial requirements of the APFT, Weapons Card, and ruck march allow a Soldier to earn up to 3 stars before their products are evaluated.

-3-17.
-The fundamental, technical, and creativity criteria make up the remaining 7 stars.

-3-18.
-Judges may award a maximum of two stars for fundamental criteria.
-Refer to the fundamental criteria below for each type of product submitted in this category.

-3-19.
-Judges may award a maximum of three stars for technical criteria.
-Multiple mistakes in area or minor mistakes across multiple areas should result in a loss of a star.
+Judges may award a maximum of seven stars for technical criteria.
 Judges may disqualify entries that do not earn at least one technical criteria star.
-Refer to the technical criteria below for each type of product submitted in this category.
+Refer to the technical criteria below.